jreisinger/docs/data/notes/net/dns.md

     CNAME  Canonical Name (Nicknames or aliases for a host) SRV    Services (Gives locations of well-known services) TXT    Text (Comments or untyped information; used for trying out new ideas)

+See [Cloudflare article](https://www.cloudflare.com/learning/dns/dns-records/) for more types.

+*SOA*

+* each zone has exactly one SOA record.
+* the SOA record includes the name of the zone, the primary name server for the zone, a technical contact, and various timeout values

+*CNAME*

-*CNAME* - is not allowed at zone apex level, i.e. for FQDN that is the same name as the zone name (aka bare, naked or root zone).
-For this scenario, you can use `ALIAS` record type.
+* is not allowed at zone apex level, i.e. for FQDN that is the same name as the zone name (aka bare, naked or root zone)
+ * for this scenario, you can use `ALIAS` record type
 * if a domain name has a CNAME record, it is not allowed to have any other records according to the DNS standards

+*CAA*

-*CAA* - is a new type to indicate to CAs whether they are authorized to issue digital certificates for a particular domain name (CAA can't coexist with CNAME)
+* a new type to indicate to CAs whether they are authorized to issue digital certificates for a particular domain name
+* CAA can't coexist with CNAME

+*SPF*

-*SPF* - allows administrators to specify which hosts are allowed to send mail on behalf of a given domain by creating a specific SPF record (or TXT record) in the Domain Name System (DNS).
+* allows administrators to specify which hosts are allowed to send email on behalf of a given domain

 *DKIM* - powered by asymmetric cryptography